 Time Title (slide/theme) Content

 13:00 Slide: Basics of M&E Basics of M&E

-Public-Private Dialogue BASICS OF M&E PD M&E TOOLS With some context from Youth some context from Trans you Generate Benjamin Heading, Mitcolm Toland.
-Util Lays and Jackie Gooding This session is developed with input from: Frans van Gerwen, Benjamin Herzberg, Malcolm Toland, Uriel Levy and Jackie Coolidge.
-An online presentation on 'The basics of Monitoring and Evaluation' by Benjamin Herzberg is available (see An online presentation of the basics of Monitoring and Evaluation' by Benjamin Herzberg is available (see An online presentation of the basics of Monitoring and Evaluation' by Benjamin Herzberg is available (see An online presentation)
+Public-Private Dialogue BASICS OF M&E PD M&E TOOLS With some context from Youth some context from Youth some context from Youth some context from Youth some context from This session is developed with input from: Frans van Gerwen, Benjamin Herzberg, Malcolm Toland, Uriel Levy and Jackie Coolidge.
+An online presentation on 'The basics of Monitoring and Evaluation' by Benjamin Herzberg is available (see

 THE WORLD BANK the website www.publicprivatedialogue.org) The session consists of a number of exercises.
 Templates of exercises can be downloaded from the websites.
 It will provide insight and introduce some selected

 tools on how to measure progress of PPDs.

 Time Title (slide/theme) Content Slide: What do you do in your own PPD?
+WHAT DO YOU DO IN YOUR PPDS?
 What do you do in your own PPD?
 What do you do in your own PPD?
 There is a wide variety of ways people measure progress of a PPD.
 Think about how and what to measure when you perform a PPD task.
 Slide: The logical framework The logical framework THE LOGICAL FRAMEWORK A range of frameworks and systems exist for the planning and management of projects.
 A widely used tool in the development community is the logical framework approach (LFA) and the associated Log Frame.
 The Log Frame helps to clarify the objectives of any project, program, or policy and improve the quality of M&E design.
 It aids in the identification of the expected causal links - the 'program logic' - in the following results chain: inputs, processes, outputs, outcomes, and impact.
 It leads to the identification of performance indicators at each stage in this chain, looks at the evidence needed to verify these indicators as well as the assumptions that underlie them and the risks which might impede the attainment of results.
-Slide: From goals to impacts From goals to impacts Geads Objectory Activities Output Outcomer Impacts Monitoring work focuses on the progress and tracking of inputs, implementation of activities and production of outputs.
-Evaluation tends to take place at specific points/stages in a project and permits an assessment of progress over a longer period of time.
+Slide: From goals to impacts From goals to impacts Gools Objective Activities Outputs Outcome Impacts Monitoring work focuses on the progress and tracking of inputs, implementation of activities and production of outputs.
+Evaluation tends to take place at specific points/stages in a project and permits an assessment of progress over a project and permits an assessment of progress over a longer period of time.
 The focus is on tracking changes in relation to outcomes (with reference to objectives) and impact, in terms of the project goals.

-Time Title (slide/theme) Content Slide: Key M&E Terminology Key M&E Terminology The slide presents typical indicators for different levels of assessment.
+Time Title (slide/theme) Content Slide: Key M&E Terminology Key M&E Terminology Time The slide presents typical indicators for different levels of assessment.
 What is an indicator?
 A quantitative and/or qualitative variable that allows the measurement and verification of changes produced by a